Hamid Karzai: First term (2004–2009)

-In September 2006, Karzai told the United Nations General Assembly that Afghanistan has become the "worst victim" of terrorism.
-Karzai said terrorism is rebounding in his country, with militants infiltrating the borders to wage attacks on civilians.
+In September 2006, Karzai told the United Nations General Assembly that Afghanistan had become the "worst victim" of terrorism.
+Karzai said terrorism was rebounding in his country, with militants infiltrating the borders to wage attacks on civilians.
 He stated, "This does not have its seeds alone in Afghanistan.
 Military action in the country will, therefore, not deliver the shared goal of eliminating terrorism."
 He demanded assistance from the international community to destroy terrorist sanctuaries inside and outside Afghanistan.
 "You have to look beyond Afghanistan to the sources of terrorism", he told the UN General Assembly, and "destroy terrorist sanctuaries beyond" the country, dismantle the elaborate networks in the region that recruit, indoctrinate, train, finance, arm, and deploy terrorists.
 These activities are also robbing thousands of Afghan children of their right to education, and prevent health workers from doing their jobs in Afghanistan.
-In addition, he promised to eliminate opium-poppy cultivation in his country, which is possibly helping fuel the ongoing Taliban insurgency.
-He has repeatedly demanded that NATO forces take more care to avoid civilian casualties when conducting military operations in residential areas.
+In addition, he promised to eliminate opium-poppy cultivation in his country, which was possibly helping fuel the ongoing Taliban insurgency.
+He repeatedly demanded that NATO forces take more care to avoid civilian casualties when conducting military operations in residential areas.
 In a September 2006 video broadcast, Karzai stated that if the money wasted on the Iraq War had been actually spent on rebuilding Afghanistan, his country would "be in heaven in less than one year".

 2009 re-election and second term

 On the eve of the presidential election on 20 August, Karzai seemed at once deeply unpopular but also likely to win the majority of the votes.
 He was blamed by many for the failures that plagued the reconstruction of Afghanistan after the toppling of the Taliban government in 2001, from the widespread corruption and the resurgence of the (neo-)Taliban to the explosion of the poppy trade.
-His unpopularity and the likelihood of his victory formed an atmosphere with a kind of national demoralization, which could discourage many Afghans from voting and dash hopes for substantial progress after the election.
+His unpopularity and the likelihood of his victory formed an atmosphere of national demoralization, which could have discouraged many Afghans from voting and dashed hopes for substantial progress after the election.